Sir John Bourchier, 1st Earl of Bath1

 M, #26286, d.
 March 1674

-Consanguinity Index=0.7%
+Consanguinity Index=1.05%

-Gilbert Hay, 11th Earl of Erroll was the son of William Hay, 10th Earl of Erroll and Lady Anne Lyon.2 He married Lady Katherine Carnegie, daughter of James Carnegie, 2nd Earl of Southesk and Lady Mary Kerr, on 7 January 1658.1 He died in March 1674, without issue.2,1
+Gilbert Hay, 11th Earl of Erroll was the son of William Hay, 10th Earl of Erroll and Lady Anne Lyon.2 He married Lady Katherine Carnegie, daughter of James Carnegie, 2nd Earl of Southesk and Lady Mary Ker, on 7 January 1658.1 He died in March 1674, without issue.2,1

-Gilbert Hay, 11th Earl of Erroll was invested as a Privy Counsellor (P.C.)
-[Scotland].1 He succeeded to the title of 12th Lord Hay [S., 1430] on 8 February 1637.1 He succeeded to the title of 11th Earl of Erroll [S., 1452] on 8 February 1637.1 He gained the rank of Colonel of Horse in 1648, during an attempt to rescue King Charles I.1 He raised a regiment for King Charles II.1 In 1666 he obtained a regrant of his honours, with the special power to nominate his heirs.1 In 1674 he nominated his cousin, Sir John Hay of Keillour as his heir, and failing him, Sir John's hiers female, and failing them, certain Tweeddale Hays.1
+He was appointed Privy Counsellor (P.C.)
+[Scotland]1 He succeeded as the 12th Lord Hay [S., 1430] on 8 February 1637.1 He succeeded as the 11th Earl of Erroll [S., 1452] on 8 February 1637.1 He gained the rank of Colonel of Horse in 1648, during an attempt to rescue King Charles I.1 He raised a regiment for King Charles II.1 In 1666 he obtained a regrant of his honours, with the special power to nominate his heirs.1 In 1674 he nominated his cousin, Sir John Hay of Keillour as his heir, and failing him, Sir John's hiers female, and failing them, certain Tweeddale Hays.1

 Citations